Season’s Greetings from the KE team. Click here for our festive opening hours.

 Ultimate Tour du Mont Blanc

-Embark on the ultimate Tour du Mont Blanc, encircling the glaciated massif at the crossroads of France, Italy and Switzerland.
+Embark on the Ultimate Tour du Mont Blanc, encircling the glaciated massif at the crossroads of France, Italy and Switzerland.
 Our extensive expertise has shaped a walking holiday that offers the very best of this renowned long-distance route.
 Opting for high-altitude paths whenever possible, you'll traverse iconic passes like the Col des Fours (2,665m) and the Col de la Breya (2,401m) and venture along the stunning Monte de la Saxe Ridge.
 Throughout the journey, lodge in strikingly positioned mountain huts, such as the Cabane d'Orny.
 This extraordinary adventure showcases the Mont Blanc region at its best, featuring awe-inspiring vistas, Alpine meadow trails, charming hamlets and a profusion of wildflowers - the definitive experience of the Mont Blanc area.

 Walking Slovenia's Lakes and Mountains

-Explore Slovenia's lakes and mountains on foot as you traverse the country's finest trails, leading you to enchanting waterfalls, serene lakes, picturesque meadows and idyllic shepherd pastures.
+Explore Slovenia's Lakes and Mountains on foot as you traverse the country's finest trails, leading you to enchanting waterfalls, serene lakes, picturesque meadows and idyllic shepherd pastures.
 Immerse yourself in the breathtaking landscapes by staying in an Alpine hut before embarking on a hike through the Seven Lakes Valley of Triglav, reaching the Komni Mountain Hut at 1,520m.
 Nestled in the heart of the national park, this Alpine refuge boasts one of the most stunning locations, providing a bird's eye view of the pristine lake below - an ideal spot to relish the evening and witness the sunset.
 The journey continues along the spectacular mountainous border between Slovenia and Austria.

 The Dachstein Circuit - Hut to Hut in Austria